FriendlyLifeguard/cairo_zero_example/README.md

 cairo-compile test_with_builtin.cairo --output test_compiled_builtin.json
 ```

-And with the output json file,run the following command to visualize the memory layout.
+And with the output json file, run the following command to visualize the memory layout.

 ```bash
 cairo-run \